top of page

 A nifty pull-out, top-loading fridge; @backpackinglikeaboss

-Magnum motorhomes did an excellent study comparing three of the most popular front loading 12V compressor fridges, they found the Vitrifrigo C51i to come out on top in regards to energy efficiency and temperature tests.
+Magnum Motorhomes did an excellent study comparing three of the most popular front-loading 12V compressor fridges.
+They found the Vitrifrigo C51i came out on top in energy efficiency and temperature tests.
+This is a drawer-style fridge, which are generally lower-capacity but higher-efficiency.
+Dometic's CD series are also drawer-style, and are a great option if you’re tight on space.

 Dometic CD fridge